kelixirr/Arxiv34k4l/README.md

 ### Acknowledgments
 - Thank you to arXiv for the use of its open-access interoperability.
 - Special thanks to [Sayak Paul](https://twitter.com/RisingSayak), and [Soumik Rakshit](https://github.com/soumik12345) for the inspiration behind the project as this project is inspired by their [Large-scale multi-label text classification](https://keras.io/examples/nlp/multi_label_classification/) on Keras.

+**If you notice any mistake or wish to suggest something, do let me know.**